taijeronv/taijeronv_info/content/authors/admin/_index.md

 - Visitors
 ---

-I'm originally from the Island of Guam and joined the Army at the age of 17.
+Originally from the Island of Guam I joined the Army in 1981 at the age of 17.
-After 20 years in boots I started the next chapter of my adventure which is arguably the most exciting and colorful.
-I've been a soldier, simulations specialist, police mentor, international Monitor, traveling the world over with a wide range of experiences.
+After 20 years in boots I decided to transition to the civilian sector.

 I am currently serving as the Team Operations Officer for an international team of monitors in the city of Odesa, Ukraine.
 I plan operations, manage assets and